 WTFcsv helps learners analyze a comma-separated-values (CSV) file to look for potential data-driven stories to tell.
-The software analyzes each column from a spreadsheet file uploaded by the learner and returns a data visualization that summarizes the patterns in each column.
-For example, figure 1 depicts data about passengers on the Titanic, one of the sample datasets included in the tool.
-The column "Sex" is rendered as a column chart that demonstrates, visually, that there were 314 female and 577 male passengers logged on the Titanic.
+The software analyzes each column from a spreadsheet file uploaded by the learner and returns a data visualization that summarizes the patterns in each column (figure 3).

 Newcomers often approach data thinking of it as consisting only of numbers.
-Two of the primary learning goals for WTFcsv are that 1) learners understand that data has many types, including numbers, categories, text, and dates, and 2) that different types of visualizations are appropriate for summarizing those different types of data.
+Two of the primary learning goals for WTFcsv are that 1) learners understand that data has many types, including numbers, categories, text, and dates, and 2) that different types of visualizations are appropriate for summarizing different types of data.
 For example, temporal data is shown as a line-chart histogram on a time-series axis.
 Numeric data is shown as a histogram, with buckets created linearly.
 Text data is shown as a column chart if there are only a few types (categorical data), or a word cloud if there are many entries (i.e. open text).
-Learners can "flip" each card from its visualization view to a text view by clicking on the card.
-The text overview includes descriptive statistics such as the most common value for text columns, or minimum, maximum, and average for numeric columns.

 "Asking Questions" is the learning activity that accompanies the WTFcsv tool, based on Tactical Technology Collective's notion of "asking your data some questions" (Tactical Tech 2014).
 While newcomers to spreadsheet analysis often attribute some wizardry to the data analysis process, this activity tries to introduce them to a simple, inquiry-based process for getting acquainted with a dataset.

 Learners break into small groups, choose one of the sample datasets, examine WTFcsv's summary visualizations and brainstorm questions that they want to ask the data.
 Facilitators encourage learners to use the visualizations to generate many types of questions, including context questions ("What's the source of this data?
-Why did they collect this information?
+Why did they collect it?
 Who uses it?"), ethical questions ("Is it ok to publish people's full names?
 How did sex end up as a binary variable?"), quality questions ("Is this data complete?
 How was it acquired?"), data formatting questions ("What does the 'Parch' column mean?"), as well as data analysis questions ("Did women survive at a higher rate than men?")
-After 10 minutes of brainstorming questions and sources for connected data, learners are asked to select the most interesting one to share back to the group.
-The debrief conversation focuses on how rich questions often involve multiple data sources, the variety of questions that can come from one dataset, how important it is to brainstorm off the screen, and the critical process of recognizing any bias in identified questions.
+After 10 minutes of brainstorming questions and sources for connected data, learners share their most interesting question back to the group.
+The debrief conversation focuses on how rich questions often involve multiple data sources, the variety of questions that can come from one dataset, and the critical process of recognizing any bias in identified questions.